alessandrror/cursor-hackaton/README.md

   - Context menu action: "Practice selected text" to send selected text to the app, pre-filling the input.
   - Popup quick-quiz with question count scaled to selection length (min 3, max 10).
   - "Open App to Upload PDF" action; PDF uploads continue in the web app (not in the extension).

+- Localization (i18n) implementation
+  - Add supported locales: start with `en` (default), then add others (e.g., `es`).
+  - Create message files per locale: `messages/en.json`, `messages/es.json`.
+  - Wrap UI with `next-intl` provider in `app/layout.tsx` (client boundary in a child component as needed).
+  - Replace hardcoded strings with translation calls (e.g., `useTranslations`).
+  - Add a language selector using shadcn/ui (e.g., `Select`) and persist preference in a cookie (e.g., `NEXT_LOCALE`).
+  - Optional: introduce a `/[locale]` route segment and middleware to handle default-locale routing and detection from the browser.